teguhraisrahmadi/gcp-cloud-monitoring/README.md

 29. You can choose your chart you want.
 I am using line for this.
 <br> ![Capture](Material/29.png) <br>

 30. You can choose any option for resource monitoring.
-For this I am using cpu utilization for display mean cpu utilization with 1 minute interval.
+For this, I am using cpu utilization for display mean cpu utilization with 1 minute interval.
 <br> ![Capture](Material/30.png) <br>

 31. You can add another matric, just click it.